Skip to content

 How a Nevada family or referring attorney evaluates capital counsel

 Mr. McKenna’s capital practice is selective.
 The published record includes McKenna v.
 State, 705 P.2d 614 (Nev.
 1985) — a Nevada Supreme Court capital decision — and the related federal habeas proceedings, McKenna v.
 McDaniel, 65 F.3d 1483 (9th Cir.
 1995).
-Engagements proceed on the $50,000 minimum flat-fee structure described under the criminal-defense practice page; capital matters are scoped after consultation, with the firm price reflecting the actual scope of the engagement and the SCR 250 second-chair, mitigation, and investigation requirements.
+Capital matters are scoped after consultation, with the engagement reflecting the actual scope of the work and the SCR 250 second-chair, mitigation, and investigation requirements.

 Related